ParkerMckowen/Python-Bootcamp/README.md

 ### Storage for all of the code I've written so far
   - Milestone Project 1 is a tic tac toe game
+    - Still needs a function to check for a tie condition